-Throughout my years of leadership in the Senate, I have had the privilege of leading the State Senate and our terrific state through good times and bad times.
+Throughout my years of leadership in the Senate, I have had the privilege of leading the State Senate and our state through times of plenty and economic downturns.
 From my position, I have had the ability to focus strongly on the needs of my constituents and our priorities in District 27.
-From education growth, to protecting our environment and Chesapeake Bay, to helping more people receive healthcare coverage to creating greater outlets and resources for small businesses, I am proud to stand up for the needs of my constituents.
-Below, I have listed the issues important to us all, and some examples of the many accomplishments we have had over the years in pursuing these noble goals.
+From education growth, to protecting our environment and Chesapeake Bay, to helping more people receive healthcare coverage, and creating greater outlets and resources for small businesses, I am proud to stand up for the needs of my constituents.
+I will always fight to make sure we deliver for Southern Maryland, and protect our state from the damaging agenda of the Federal Government.

-Each year, the State spends over $5 billion on our public schools.
-Coupled with the hard work of students, parents, teachers and administrators, this investment led to Maryland’s public schools being recognized as the best in the nation by Education Week for three successive years.
+Last year the State spent over $6.4 billion on our public schools.
+Coupled with the hard work of students, parents, teachers and administrators, our investments led to Maryland’s public schools being recognized as the best in the nation for five successive years from 2009-2013.

 The 27th District’s past, present and future are tied to its natural bounty.
 Our district touches the Potomac River on the west, the Chesapeake Bay on the east, and is divided down the middle by the Patuxent River.
 Senator Miller believes we will be judged by the next generation in large part based on our stewardship of our natural resources, which is why he has been an aggressive advocate for legislation to protect our environment.

-Senator Miller has also supported bold steps to improve air quality for all Marylanders.
+Senator Miller has supported bold actions to improve air quality for all Marylanders.
 He voted for the Maryland Clean Cars Act, which requires stricter emissions limits on automobiles sold in Maryland.
-He also voted for the Greenhouse Gas Reduction Act of 2009, which sets a goal of a 20% reduction in emissions by the year 2020.
+He also voted to reduce Maryland greenhouse gas emissions by supporting legislation which sets a goal of a 40% reduction in emissions by the year 2030.
+Senator Miller supported legislation to require that 25% of Maryland’s energy production come from renewable resources such as wind and solar, and has supported offshore wind and fought any attempts to weaken these laws.
 These strong steps ensure Maryland’s government is doing its part to protect our environment for generations to come.

 Senator Miller is a product of our public university system.
 He earned his undergraduate degree from the University of Maryland, and his law degree from the University of Maryland School of Law.
 No one in the Maryland General Assembly has promoted the interests of our public universities and their students the way Senator Miller has during his distinguished career.